Ted Stevens

 Theodore Fulton Stevens Sr. (November 18, 1923 – August 9, 2010) was an American politician and lawyer who served as a U.S. Senator from Alaska from 1968 to 2009.
-He was the longest-serving Republican Senator in history at the time he left office, surpassing Strom Thurmond in 2007, though his record was later surpassed on January 13, 2017, by Utah Senator Orrin Hatch.
-Hatch was overtaken in 2023 by Chuck Grassley.
-He was the president pro tempore of the United States Senate in the 108th and 109th Congresses from January 3, 2003, to January 3, 2007, and was the third U.S. Senator to hold the title of president pro tempore emeritus.
-He was previously Solicitor of the Department of the Interior from September 1960 to January 1961.
+A member of the Republican Party, he was the longest-serving Republican Senator in history at the time he left office.
+He was the president pro tempore of the United States Senate in the 108th and 109th Congresses from 2003 to 2007, and was the third U.S. Senator to hold the title of president pro tempore emeritus.
+He was previously Solicitor of the Interior Department from 1960 to 1961.
+Stevens has been described as one of the most powerful members of Congress and as the most powerful member of Congress from the Northwestern United States.

 Stevens served for six decades in the American public sector, beginning with his service as a pilot in World War II.
 In 1952, his law career took him to Fairbanks, Alaska, where he was appointed U.S. Attorney the following year by President Dwight D. Eisenhower.
-In 1956, he returned to Washington, D. C., to work in the Eisenhower Interior Department, eventually rising to become Senior Counsel and Solicitor of the Department of the Interior, where he played an important role as an executive official in bringing about and lobbying for statehood for Alaska.
+In 1956, he returned to Washington, D. C., to work in the Eisenhower Interior Department, eventually rising to become Senior Counsel and Solicitor of the Department of the Interior, where he played an important role as an executive official in bringing about and lobbying for statehood for Alaska, as well as forming the Arctic National Wildlife Range.